Australia opens up more borders in domestic travel boost, eyes vaccine | Health

 Residents of Victoria, previously the country's coronavirus hotspot, will also be welcomed if the state has no new cases on Wednesday, which would mark 26 days without community transmission.
 "Queensland is good to go," Palaszczuk told reporters in Brisbane.

-The moves will please Prime Minister Scott Morrison who has pushed state leaders to relax some curbs to help revive the economy, which shrank 7% in the three months to end-June, the most since records began in 1959.
-Looking further out, Health Minister Greg Hunt said Australia - which has agreed to buy nearly 34 million doses of AstraZeneca's COVID-19 vaccine - is increasingly confident it can complete a vaccination programme after the release of preliminary trial results.
+The moves will please Prime Minister Scott Morrison, who has pushed state leaders to relax some curbs to help revive an economy that shrank 7% in the three months to end-June, the most since records began in 1959.
+VACCINE TIMELINE

-"Our vaccine timeline is beginning to strengthen.
-The news from overseas is that we are on track for first vaccines in March," Hunt told reporters in Sydney.
-AstraZeneca said its COVID-19 vaccine, cheaper to make, easier to distribute and faster to scale-up than its rivals, could be as much as 90% effective.

 - READ MORE ON: